 Energy and sustainable infrastructure is one of Georgia Tech's Core Research Areas.
-Research on energy policy, conservation and alternative sources occur in every college at Georgia Tech.
-For example, Dr. Marilyn Brown, professor in the School of Public Policy, specializes in energy policy and technology forecasting.
-She is also a member of the Working Group III of the Intergovernmental Panel on Climate Change (IPCC) that was jointly awarded the 2007 Nobel Peace Prize along with Vice President Al Gore.
+Research on energy policy, conservation, and alternative sources occur in every college at Georgia Tech.
+For example, Marilyn Brown, professor in the School of Public Policy, specializes in energy policy and technology forecasting.
+In a recent report, she worked to identify least-cost clean power pathways that would lower household electricity bills and reduce carbon pollution for states in light of new EPA standards.

-Georgia Tech also houses numerous research centers dedicated to the development of alternative energy:
+Georgia Tech also houses numerous research centers dedicated to the development of alternative energy, including: